 - a.
-The advisor, who will act as the chairperson of the Board. - b.
-An academic staff member of the rank of assistant professor or higher, or a member of the research staff holding an equivalent rank. - c.
+The advisor, who will act as the chairperson of the Board.
+In special cases the Dean may instruct, after consulting with the advisor, that a different member of the examiners' board will serve as the chairperson. - b.
+An academic staff member of the rank of senior lecturer/assistant professor or higher, or a member of the research staff holding an equivalent rank. - c.
 A recognized authority in the field of the thesis, who is neither from the Technion, nor has any relation to the candidate, nor is his direct supervisor at his workplace. - d.
-It is recommended that at least one of the examiners will be of the same or a higher academic rank as the advisor/s.

-In the case of two advisors the board will be consisted of at least four members, the main advisor acting as chairperson, while the associate advisor and the other members will be appointed according to articles b, c, d mentioned above.

-Should the Dean decide to appoint an Examiners' Board of more than three members, the additional examiners will be appointed according to articles b, c, d mentioned above.
+It is recommended that at least one of the examiners will be of the same or a higher academic rank as the advisor/s. - e.
+In the case of two advisors the board will consist of at least four members, the main advisor acting as chairperson.
+In special cases the Dean may instruct, after consulting with the advisor, that a different member of the examiners' board will serve as the chairperson.
+The associate advisor and other members will be appointed according to the articles b, c, d mentioned above. - f.
+Should the Dean decide to appoint an Examiners' Board of more than three members, the additional examiners will be appointed according to articles b, c, d mentioned above. - g.
 With the exception of the advisor/s, the examiners will be appointed after having expressed their consent to serve as examiners.
 The examiners must submit their written opinion not later than two months after receipt of the thesis for evaluation.